-TLC is dedicated to following best practices on ethical matters, errors, and retractions.
+TLC is dedicated to following best practices on ethical matters.
 The prevention of publication malpractice is one of the important responsibilities of the Editorial Board.
 Any kind of unethical behaviour is not acceptable, and TLC does not tolerate plagiarism in any form.

 Duplicate submission is a situation whereby an author submits the same or similar manuscripts to two different journals simultaneously.
 This includes the submission of manuscripts derived from the same data in such a manner that there are no substantial differences in the manuscripts.
 Duplicate submission also includes the submission of the same/similar manuscript in different languages to different journals.
 Duplicate submissions will be considered unacceptable, and each author is required to state in writing that their manuscript has not been published before and is not under consideration for publication elsewhere.
 In handling cases of duplicate submissions Training, Language and Culture will follow COPE text recycling guidelines for editors.

 Fabrication, Manipulation and/or Falsification of Data

 Any kind of fabrication, manipulation and/or falsification of data is considered unethical, and Training, Language and Culture is committed to verifying the data presented in the submitted manuscripts through rigorous assessment of methodological procedures applied in the research, as well as through online check for comparable data.
 The journal will act in compliance with COPE guidelines for data and reproducibility in dealing with suspected cases of data fabrication, manipulation and/or falsification.

 A manuscript should contain only relevant citations.
 Inclusion of citations that are not relevant to the work is strongly discouraged.
 Similarly, irrelevant self-citation to increase one’s citation rating is considered unethical.